US officials urge Americans to use encrypted apps amid unprecedented cyberattack

 Amid an unprecedented cyberattack on telecommunications companies such as AT&T and Verizon, U.S. officials have recommended that Americans use encrypted messaging apps to ensure their communications stay hidden from foreign hackers.

-The hacking campaign, nicknamed Salt Typhoon by Microsoft, is one of the largest intelligence compromises in U.S. history, and not yet fully remediated.
-Officials in a press call Tuesday refused to set a timetable for declaring the country’s telecommunications systems free of interlopers.
-Officials had previously told NBC News that China hacked AT&T, Verizon and Lumen Technologies to spy on customers.
+The hacking campaign, nicknamed Salt Typhoon by Microsoft, is one of the largest intelligence compromises in U.S. history, and it has not yet been fully remediated.
+Officials on a news call Tuesday refused to set a timetable for declaring the country’s telecommunications systems free of interlopers.
+Officials had told NBC News that China hacked AT&T, Verizon and Lumen Technologies to spy on customers.

 WATCH ANYTIME FOR FREE